Raymond Ceulemans

-Raymond, Knight Ceulemans (born 12 July 1937) is a Belgian billiards player who won 21 UMB three-cushion World Championship titles, more than any other player.
+Raymond Ceulemans (born 12 July 1937) is a Belgian billiards player who won 21 UMB three-cushion World Championship titles, more than any other player.
 Along with 48 European titles (23 in three-cushion) and 61 national titles.
 His nickname is "Mr 100".
 He was inducted into the Billiard Congress of America's Hall of Fame in 2001, one of the first non-Americans to receive the honour.

 In October 2003, King Albert II of Belgium honoured Raymond Ceulemans by awarding him a knighthood (Ridderschap) in recognition of his lifetime achievements.

 Early life

 He was born in Lier, Belgium.
 By the age of 7, Ceulemans was playing billiards on the table in his father's café.
 He also liked to play association football at the local club.
 Although he was a good midfielder (in 1958 he was discovered by the club K. Beerschot V.A.C. but a transfer was never made) he stopped playing football and began to concentrate on billiards.